fredericorecsky/fredericorecsky.github.io/Python/Learning_python_as_old_developer.md

 ## What is nice

 Until now, two thinks keep me going on.
-The sense of freashness and support and the thread support :)
+The sense of freashness and support and the threads support :)
-I found on my own black magic that the mixture of threads and fork that I can do easily on Python is everything I wanted.
+I found on my own black magic that the mixture of threads and fork that I can do easily on Python is everything I always wanted.
 This is subject to other text to be written.